omegaml/omegaml/docs/source/devguide/architecture.rst

   the need to transfer the data to the worker instance first.

-omega|ml is composed of the following main components:
+omega-ml is composed of the following main components:

 Core components
 ---------------